 Your Arms and Feet

-If you literally have nothing then you can at least use your body to make some close measurements.
-The average person measures 15″-18″ from the tips of their fingers to their elbows and the average foot is 10″-12″.
+If you literally have nothing with you, then you can at least use your body to make some close measurements.
+The average person measures 15-18″ from the tips of their fingers to their elbows, and the average foot is 10-12″.

-These tricks work great when you’re in a pinch.
-If you’re planning ahead then consider picking up a tape measure.
-A Stanley Powerlock is a great cost-effective choice.
+These tricks work great when you’re in a pinch, but if you’re planning ahead, then consider picking up a tape measure.

 As an Amazon Associate we may earn commissions from qualifying purchases from Amazon.
 Learn more